marrs/manuka/docs/architecture.md

 ## Overview

-Manuka is a lightweight SQL query builder for JavaScript/TypeScript that converts structured AST objects into formatted SQL strings.
+Manuka is a lightweight SQL query builder for JavaScript/TypeScript that converts structured Data DSL objects into formatted SQL strings.
 The architecture is designed around three core principles:

-1. **Separation of Concerns**: Clear boundaries between AST structure, tokenization, and formatting
+1. **Separation of Concerns**: Clear boundaries between DSL structure, tokenization, and formatting
 2. **Performance**: Optimized for runtime SQL generation with minimal overhead
 3. **Extensibility**: Support for multiple output formats.